5 Common Mistakes Beginner Drummers Make

-This will help you really focus on what matters in order to become a great drummer.
+This is a pretty frank outline of some big mistakes that beginner drummers make, and how you can avoid them.
+There are plenty of intermediates that make these mistakes too.
+This will help you focus on what matters to become a great drummer.
 Don’t let yourself fall victim to any of these 5 problems!

 You should view this article as a list of potential areas of improvement.
 It is not intended to insult or hurt anyone, but sometimes people need a reality check to keep progressing!

 There are no hard rules in music.
 It is an art.
-Though it’s best to get the essentials down first before deciding if you want to break the rules or not!
+However, it’s best to get the essentials down first before deciding if you want to break the rules or not!

 These mistakes are particularly important to keep in mind if you are planning to teach yourself drums, as you may not have someone looking over your shoulder to point out bad habits.

 - Beginner drummers often lack proper dynamics and play every drum and cymbal with the same strength and intensity.
 Improving your dynamics means learning what each drum part’s role is and how to effectively maximize its presence.

 - Practicing effectively is a crucial component that beginners should not overlook.
 Practice your technique, timing, and coordination, and learn new things and styles whenever possible to stretch your limits.

 - Irregular and non-consistent practice is another big mistake.
 Make sure to create a practice routine and stick with it.
 If you’re not near your drum set or practice pad, just use your hands.
 No excuses.